Creatively connecting curriculum, pedagogy and assessment to foster active student participation and learning.

 Learning: How do students learn?

-Curriculum: Planning effective and inclusive lessons
+Curriculum: Planning effective and inclusive learning activities

 Assessment: Assessing and giving feedback